 While Cooperstown and Otsego County are picturesque year-round, autumn is a spectacular time to explore the Central New York Region.
-The following suggestions could easily keep you busy for days, offering wonderful ways to enjoy the cooler temperatures, arts and culture, and sample some of the area's bountiful hop and grape products.
+The following suggestions could easily keep you busy for days, offering wonderful ways to enjoy the cooler temperatures, arts & culture, and sample some of the area's bountiful hop and grape products.

 We recommend consulting these business' websites before visiting, as many of them operate seasonally and have varying hours of operation.

 Leatherstocking Golf Course (3 - 5 hours) Seasonal

 Start the weekend by hitting the greens!
 Rated one of the best courses in the region by Zagat, Leatherstocking Golf Course offers 18-holes of challenging play and is considered one of the East's most scenic golfing locations with its sweeping views of Lake Otsego.
 After a round, compare scores over a meal at the Leatherstocking Grill while taking in fairway and lake views.
 Lessons and clinics can be arranged in advance along with tee times.

 Village Shopping (1 - 3 hours)